Supasheet.

 -- Chart view

-CREATE VIEW charts.daily_orders AS
+CREATE VIEW public.daily_orders AS

 SELECT